Cats, dogs, Quillie the hedgehog source of comfort in crisis

 “We don’t want her catching coronavirus,” he joked.

-Aubrey Fine, a licensed psychologist and professor emeritus at California Polytechnic State University, said the relationship is mutually beneficial between humans and animals.
+Aubrey Fine, a licensed psychologist and professor emeritus at California State Polytechnic University, Pomona said the relationship is mutually beneficial between humans and animals.

 “In a time of tremendous and unique life challenges, goodness is still around us.
 When you’re looking at souls, animals touch human souls and humans touch animal souls.
 And together serendipity can happen.”